Mosotho-de-coder/-networkwalks-B082-week3-Cybersecurity-Password-Cracking-Report/README.md

 I then opened each of the saved hash files in Johnny and started the assigned attack.
 Once a password was recovered, I recorded the result and used it to test whether the corresponding PDF could be opened.

-PDF File 1 – Recovered Password: For PDF file 1:
+PDF File 1 – Cracked Password: For PDF file 1:
 <img width="1050" height="603" alt="image" src="https://github.com/user-attachments/assets/a351094a-ce3f-4eed-8fa8-453ed036054a" />

-PDF File 2 – Recovered Password: For PDF file 2:
+PDF File 2 – Cracked Password: For PDF file 2:
 <img width="1048" height="569" alt="image" src="https://github.com/user-attachments/assets/020b37f2-2441-4e5a-8e86-a6f0ccda99d3" />

-PDF File 3 – Recovered Password: For PDF file 3:
+PDF File 3 – Cracked Password: For PDF file 3:
 <img width="1020" height="609" alt="image" src="https://github.com/user-attachments/assets/dfd1d02f-af75-408e-a04b-fbb41b64b599" />

+---
 # **Method 2: Password Cracking with Networkwalks Tools**

 For the second method, I used the Networkwalks Hash Calculator at and Password Cracker.
 The process was different from the first method because the hash was generated directly through the Networkwalks tool and then tested against the available wordlists.